yamunariver/Az104/unknown.md

+## You have an Azure virtual network named VNet1 that is deployed to the Azure East US region.

+You need to ensure that email is sent to an administrator when a virtual machine is connected to VNet1.

+What should you create?

+Select all answers that apply.

+` `

+`an action group`

+`an alert processing rule`

+`an alert rule`

+`a mail-enabled security group`

+`Azure Monitor alerts proactively notify you when important conditions are found in monitoring data.
+They allow you to identify and address issues in the system before customers notice them.
+You can set alerts on metrics, logs, and the activity log.
+Different types of alerts have benefits and drawbacks.
+Metrics is a feature of Azure Monitor that collects numeric data from monitored resources into a time-series database.
+Metrics are numerical values that are collected at regular intervals and describe some aspect of a system at a particular time.`

+`When Azure Monitor data indicates that there may be an issue with an infrastructure or application, an alert is triggered.
+Azure Monitor, Azure Service Health, and Azure Advisor then use action groups to notify users about the alert and take action.
+An action group is a collection of notification preferences defined by the owner of an Azure subscription.`

 ## You have an Azure subscription that contains two protected virtual machines named VM1 and VM2.
 VM1 and VM2 are backed up to a Recovery Service vault named Vault1 by using the same backup policy.

 Your company plans to create additional virtual machines and Recovery Services vaults.
 During this process, Vault1 will be decommissioned.